AjaxTest0/AjaxTest0/README.md

 # 💫 About Me:
- Hi, I'm Aleem Iqbal — a Senior Developer with a focus on Node.js, TypeScript, MySQL, and MongoDB.
+ Hi, I'm Ajax — a Senior Developer with a focus on Node.js, TypeScript, MySQL, and MongoDB.
 I love creating high-performance, scalable applications and specialize in backend API development.
 Constantly exploring new ways to optimize and enhance digital experiences!

 ## 🌐 Socials: